antono2/vlang.kak/README.md

 - `vlang_fmt` to run `v fmt -w` on the current file and save it.
 Default `"v fmt -w $kak_buffile"`

-You can change each shell command by setting one or both options in your `kekrc`
+You can change each shell command by setting one or both options in your `kakrc`
 ```kak
 # Use filetype hook to ensure the options are defined
 hook global WinSetOption filetype=v %{